Efficient numerical methods for the Maxey-Riley-Gatignol equations with Basset history term: Numerical results

 The picture changes dramatically if the particle starts with a non-zero initial relative velocity.
 Figure~\ref{fig:convergence:oscillatory2} shows convergence for the same parameters as above except that now the velocity $\bm{v}(t_0)$ of the particle at the beginning is slightly different from the flow field at its starting point, leading to a small but non-zero initial relative velocity of $\bm{q}(0,t_0) = (0, 0.1)$.
 This leads to a discontinuity in the initial value for~\eqref{eq:MRSys} since we have $q^{(2)}(0,t_0) > 0$ but $q^{(2)}(x,t_0) = 0$ for $x > 0$.
 For FDM, this leads to a massive deterioration in convergence order.
 Second-order FD methods are reduced to firsrt order whereas the fourth-order FD variants converge even slower, with orders of about 0.7.
 Prasath's method looses the spectral accuracy we observed for zero initial relative velocity but still remains highly accurate and converges with approximately order two.
 While finite difference rely on Taylor series and thus are well-known to have big problems resolving discontinuities, Prasath's method uses an integral formulation which seems to be less affected.
-However, even Daitche's method, which does not rely on~\eqref{eq:MRSys}, is also reduced to slightly better than first order convergence.
-The reason is most likely the very stiff initial relaxation of the particle velocity to the flow field.
+However, even Daitche's method~\reva{\cite{Daitche2013}}, which does not rely on~\eqref{eq:MRSys}, is also reduced to slightly better than first order convergence. \reva{One reason is likely the very stiff initial relaxation of the particle velocity to the flow field.
 Order reduction for stiff ODEs is a well-documented phenomenon~\cite{FrankEtAl1985}.
+However, the choice of the parameter $c$, see \S\ref{subsec:fd}, and other factors probably also play a role.}

 \paragraph{Relaxing particle} Figure~\ref{fig:convergence:quiescent} shows the convergence plots for all methods against the analytical solution of a relaxing particle in a quiescent flow~\eqref{eq:analytical:quiescent} for three different values of $R$.
 Since the field is zero everywhere, the particle has to start with nonzero initial velocity to induce motion.
 The result is very similar to what we showed for the oscillatory background flow field.
 FD2 converges with order one with FD4 converging even slower.
-Daitche converges slightly faster than order one but is more accurate while Prasath is by far the most accurate and converges with order two or more.
+Daitche~\reva{\cite{Daitche2013}} converges slightly faster than order one but is more accurate while Prasath is by far the most accurate and converges with order two or more.